Support Resources

 The Center for Family Safety and Healing (TCFSH)

-TCFSH offers a wide range of programs and services to address all aspects of family violence, including child abuse and neglect, teen dating abuse, stalking, domestic violence and elder abuse.
-Services include: child and family counseling, prenatal and early intervention services, adult counseling, and advocacy services.
+Offers a wide range of programs and services to address all aspects of family violence, including child abuse and neglect, teen dating abuse, stalking, domestic violence and elder abuse.
+Services include: child and family counseling, prenatal and early intervention services, counseling for adult victims of domestic violence, and advocacy services.

 The Lighthouse (Fairfield County)

-The Lighthouse offers emergency shelter, counseling services for adults and children, trauma counseling for veterans, case managers, legal advocates to assist victims of domestic violence and their children who reside in Fairfield County.
+Offers emergency shelter, counseling services for adults and children, trauma counseling for veterans, case managers, legal advocates to assist victims of domestic violence and their children.
 The Lighthouse is a Safe Zone for the LGBTQ community.

 Ohio Domestic Violence Network (ODVN)